Work has changed.

 Communicate with Canadians about the issues facing contract, freelance and self-employed workers in the new economy.

-Build community by hosting events and finding creative ways to help provide services that urban workers need - like affordable coworking spaces.
+Build community by hosting events and finding creative ways to help provide services that urban workers need.